Toyota LiteAce: 1996–2007 (R40, R50) LiteAce van, TownAce van

 Fully redesigned for the first time since 1982, the R40 and R50 LiteAce and TownAce appeared in October 1996.
 Offered in van/wagon configurations only, the van sold as the LiteAce and TownAce, with wagons now designated LiteAce Noah and TownAce Noah and fitted with a different, more luxurious interior.
 As with previous generation, LiteAce and TownAce were differentiated by their front grille designs.
 Vans were badged DX (for cargo purposes) and GL (dual purpose).
 Noah models received standard anti-lock brakes and optional twin moonroofs (the Skylite roof was discontinued).

 To meet new occupant safety regulations, the cab-over, mid-mounted engine was moved in front of the passenger compartment (semi-cab-over), giving the car an all-new look, although a move inline with the vehicle's competitors.
 Despite the trend among its Japanese competitors of switching to the front-wheel drive layout, the R40/R50 maintained its rear-wheel drive.
 Full-time four-wheel drive was optional, replacing the part-time configuration from the previous series.
-Body dimensions remained complaint within the limits of the "number five" category, and standard- and high-roof heights were on offer.
+Body dimensions remained compliant within the limits of the "number five" category, and standard- and high-roof heights were on offer.
 Noah passenger models had three-row seating with either six, seven, or eight occupant positions—made up by having either three rows of two bucket seats, two rows of buckets and third-row bench seat, or buckets up front and benches for the two back rows.
 A flat floor allowed for walk-through access between the rows.